Park Bridge consultation continues

 The consultations are aimed at giving people the chance to have a say on the future of the 165-year-old A-listed bridge spanning the River Dee.

-An information session was held earlier this week in Kirkton of Durris Hall and another will take place next Tuesday in Crathes Hall.
+An information session was held this week in Kirkton of Durris Hall and another will take place on Tuesday in Crathes Hall.

 Aberdeenshire Council has confirmed that a third drop-in event has been organised for Drumoak Church Hall on Tuesday, September 24.
 The session will be between 5.30pm and 7.30pm.